-Sustainable Does this financial product have a sustainable investment objective? investment means an investment in an • YES • NO economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm It will make a minimum of sustainable investments with an environmental objective: It promotes Environmental/Social (E/S) % It promotes Environmental/S any environmental or social objective and that the nvestee companies ollow good governance in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy ractices.
-The EU Taxonomy is a classification system laid down in Regulation (EU) in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify activities that do not qualify environmentally sustainable under the EU Taxonomy 2020/852, establishing a list of environmentally sustainable ⊠ with a social objective economic activities.
-That Regulation Joes not include a ist of socially sustainable economic activities.
-It will make a minimum of sustainable investments with a social objective: % Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investment means an investment in an economic activity Does this financial product have a sustainable investment objective? hat contributes to an environmental or social objective, provided that the nvestment does not significantly harm any environmental It will make a minimum of sustainable investments with an environmental objective: % It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of 10.0 % of sustainable investments ny control objective and that the nvestee companies ollow good overnance practices. in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy he EU Taxonomy is classification ystem laid down in egulation (EU) 020/852, stablishing a list of in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective nvironmentally ustainable conomic activities. hat Regulation oes not include a st of socially ustainable conomic activities.
+It will make a minimum of sustainable investments with a social objective: % It promotes E/S characteristics, but will not make any sustainable investments ustainable nvestments with an objective might be ligned with the faxonomy or not.